What are supermarket opening times on the platinum jubilee bank holiday?

 From major events planned by Buckingham Palace and the Department for Culture, Media and Sport (DCMS) to community-planned street parties and Big Lunches, the country is going all out to mark the Queen’s historic milestone.

-But it might require planning your supermarket shopping ahead of time, as most supermarkets will operate on reduced hours bank holidays.
+But it might require planning your supermarket shopping ahead of time, as some supermarkets will operate on reduced hours bank holidays.

 The platinum jubilee bank holiday weekend begins on Thursday 2 June and ends on Sunday 5 June.